schneiderl/problems-solved/README.md

 # problems-solved
-Solved problems from online judges
+Solved problems from online judges.

+Also used to store code I wrote for some punctual problems and such.